nineties/planckforth/README.md

 # PlanckForth: Bootstrapping Forth from Handwritten Binary

-This project aims to bootstrap a Forth interpreter from hand-written tiny ELF binary.
+This project aims to bootstrap a Forth interpreter from hand-written tiny ELF binary, for fun.
+No practical use.

 ## How to build

-You can create a binary for x86 linux environment by following steps.
 Only `xxd` is needed to build PlanckForth.

 ```